BL 5-inch gun Mk I – V: Second Boer War (1899–1902) field gun

+5-inch Armstrong Mark II 40-pounder rifled undercarriage, War Museum, Bloemfontein, South Africa, 2025.

 A number of guns mounted on carriages from obsolete RML 40 pounder guns accompanied the British siege train (heavy artillery) to South Africa.
 They were not required for the expected siege of Pretoria, which did not eventuate.
 Its usefulness in the field was limited by lack of a recoil control system, and the QF 4.7-inch gun was the most commonly used British heavy gun in the war.